Oscar Blumenthal: Biography

 Blumenthal was educated at the gymnasium and the university of his native town in Berlin, and at Leipzig University, where he received a Doctor of Philosophy in 1872.
 After having been editor of the Deutsche Dichterhalle in Leipzig, in 1873 he founded the Neue Monatshefte für Dichtkunst und Kritik.
-In 1875, Blumenthal moved to Berlin, where he became theatrical critic of the Berliner Tageblatt, holding this position until 1887, when he opened the Lessing Theatre, of which he was director till 1898.
+In 1875, Blumenthal moved to Berlin, where he became theatrical critic of the Berliner Tageblatt, holding this position until 1887, when he opened the Lessing Theater, of which he was director till 1898.
 From 1894 to 1895 he was also director of the Berliner Theater.
 From 1898 he was engaged exclusively in literary work.

 Blumenthal was well known as a critic and playwright.
 His critiques in the feuilletons of the newspapers sparkle with humour, at the same time doing justice to authors and actors.
 Because of their sharpness he was sometimes called "bloody Oscar".
 His plays were successful, and many of them were well received at the leading German theatres.
 Together with Gustav Kadelburg he wrote several comedies like the famous The White Horse Inn.
-As a researcher in literature, he became famous for his edition of the works of Christian Dietrich Grabbe.
+As a researcher in literature, he became famous for editing and annotating works of Christian Dietrich Grabbe.
 He also was successful as a theatrical manager.

 Blumenthal is also known for his humorous aphorisms, for example: